SteveWestbrook/summer-school/james/lesson01/README.md

 `curl` is another program to get a file from the internet, and `sudo bash` will run the program.
 Often enough, it is very dangerous and stupid to run programs you have downloaded from the internet, but in this case we'll take the risk.
 In future, be very careful about what you download and run.

 Just like we did with pinta, we want to make sure the program installed correctly.
-Once it has run, press the button at the very top right of the screen.
+Once it has run, press the button at the very top left of the screen.
 A menu should pop up, and the first item on it should be called "Programming."
 Hover over that with your mouse, and you should see a long list of all sorts of things.
 One of them should say "Code - OSS (headmelted)."
 That is the program you just installed.
 Click it and it will run.
 You'll need that open for our next lesson!

+In future, when you are going to menus, they will be written like this:

+`Main > Programming > Code - OSS (headmelted)`

+## Setting up your project
+The first thing we'll do here is set up a place to write some code.
+Go back to your terminal with Alt-Tab.
+If you hold down Alt and press Tab multiple times, you can cycle through all your open windows.
+Let go of both Alt and Tab when you get to the window you want.

+In the terminal write

+`mkdir -p programming/cats`

+That will "make a directory" (mkdir).
+A directory is a holder for files on the computer.
+This time, we are making a directory "programming," and then inside it we're making another directory called "cats."
+Soon we'll make some files and store them in "cats."

+Why did we pass -p to that command?
+When you see a `-` in front of a letter, or sometimes a whole word, that means it's a "flag."
+Flags tell the program to do something special.
+In this case, it lets you make two directories at once.
+If you tried to do that without the -p flag, you would get an error.
+Try this:

+`mkdir fake/wont/work`

+Do you see how you got an error?

+You can also look at your directories:

+`ls`

+That lists them.
+You'll see a bunch of things.
+Do you see `programming`?
+What about `fake`?

+If you want to go inside a directory, you can do this:

+`cd programming`

+That will go inside your `programming` directory.
+Now go inside your `cats` directory.
+You will be able to see if it worked using this command:

+`pwd`

+That - "print working directory" - tells you where you are.

+List all the files inside `cats`.
+If you are in the right place, you should see no files at all.